Alfred Roth (politician)

-Alfred Roth (born 27 April 1879 in Stuttgart – died 9 October 1948 in Hamburg) was a German politician and writer noted for his anti-Semitism.
+Alfred Roth (born 27 April 1879 in Stuttgart – died 9 October 1948 in Hamburg) was a German politician and writer noted for his antisemitism.
 He was sometimes known by his pseudonym Otto Arnim.
 Away from politics, he was a leading figure in the Commercial Employees Union.

 Early years

 The son of a photographer, Roth trained as an accountant and worked in that capacity for an ironmonger.
 In 1897 he took up a role in the office of the Deutschnationaler Handlungsgehilfen-Verband (DHV), a white-collar union, and from 1908 to 1911 he edited their journal Deutsche Handelwache.